a-warner/a-warner.github.com/source/_posts/2014-08-20-beware-the-siren-song-of-comments.markdown

 in fact, it's quite the opposite.
 Comments are especially dangerous because there are many situations where it *seems* like a comment will help, but beware the siren's call!

-Comments decay.
-They aren't compiled, and they'll never get executed at runtime.
-If they become out of date or incorrect, no test is going to fail and no user is going to complain.
-Programmers work around them out of fear that "somebody might need this comment or it might provide some value in the future", pushing them along far after they're useful. (if you can even argue that they were useful in the first place)

 I hate reading articles that make abstract arguments, so, enough bloviating, let's check out some examples.
 Here are some concrete uses of comments that I've seen a lot, and how they can be easily avoided.